CompEvol/beast2-site/_posts/2019-07-18-ascertainment-correction.md

 ## Sub sets of alignments

 It is possible to split up alignments into sub-alignments, especially when there are blocks of missing data as is common with language data.
 This can be done with the `FilteredAlignment`.
-Any `FilteredAlignment` takes an `Alignment` as `data` attribute and a filter specification that  specifies which of the sites in the input alignment should be selected First site is 1.
+Any `FilteredAlignment` takes an `Alignment` as `data` attribute and a filter specification that  specifies which of the sites in the input alignment should be selected.
+First site is 1.
 Filter specs are comma separated, either a singleton, a range [from]-[to] or iteration [from]:[to]:[step]; 1-100 defines a range, 1-100 or 1:100:3 defines every third in range 1-100, 1::3,2::3 removes every third site.
 Default for range [1]-[last site], default for iterator [1]:[last site]:[1].

 For an alignment with `id="pny2016"` we can select the cognates for the word `and` as follows: